US health officials urge more vaccinations as they work to answer 3 key questions about the new Omicron variant - KESQ

 “It also means we need to pay attention to those mitigation strategies that people are just really sick of, like wearing masks while indoors with other people who might not be vaccinated and keeping that social distance issue,” he added.
 “I know, America — you’re really tired of hearing those things.
 But the virus is not tired of us.
 And it’s shapeshifting itself.”

-On Fox News Sunday, Collins appealed to those who haven’t yet been vaccinated: “If Omicron is one more wake-up call, then let’s wake up.
+Collins also appealed to those who haven’t yet been vaccinated: “If Omicron is one more wake-up call, then let’s wake up.
 And come on America, you can do this.
-These vaccines are safe, they’re effective — people have been using them for more than a year, 200 million people plus have gotten injected, these are something you want for yourself, your family, your community.”
+These vaccines are safe, they’re effective — people have been using them for more than a year, 200 million people plus have gotten injected, these are something you want for yourself, your family, your community,” he said Sunday on Fox News.

 Warnings about the renewed threat from the Omicron variant come as Americans have become weary of nearly two years of precautions and are returning from a Thanksgiving break that saw air travel at close to pre-pandemic levels.

-President Joe Biden is expected to give an update on the US response to Covid-19 Monday, the White House said Sunday after Biden met with Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, and other members of the Covid team.
+President Joe Biden is expected to give an update Monday on the US response to Covid-19, the White House said Sunday after Biden met with Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, and other members of the Covid team.

 “Dr. Fauci informed the President that while it will take approximately two more weeks to have more definitive information on the transmissibility, severity, and other characteristics of the variant, he continues to believe that existing vaccines are likely to provide a degree of protection against severe cases of Covid,” a readout of their meeting said.